How would you describe the ideal athlete?

 The harder I work, the luckier I get – Gary Player

 Athletes understand the role that physical development, practice, and strength training has on their success in the sport, and they make sure to prioritize it.

-And while, I understand you aren’t playing golf this weekend for $1.5 mil, nor does your livelihood depend on your athletic abilities, if you golf, you are an athlete (we went over this).
-Treat yourself like one!
+And while, I understand most of you aren’t playing golf this weekend for $1.5 mil, nor does your livelihood depend on your athletic abilities, if you golf, you are an athlete (we went over this).